TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 This type of wallet is very exactly the on-line version of the wallet that we all have in our pocket which keeps both our means of payment and our personal information.

-## Collect credentials

-The user accesses the services of an issuer, which may be the company Web3 Digital Walletdu or third-party companies or organizations that may be unknown to Web3 Digital Wallet.
-The list of credentials available as of November 11, 2022 is:

-Email proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by email.

-Telephone proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by SMS.

-Identity card, Proof of nationality and Unique identification number: the issuer is the company Web3 Digital Wallet which uses the services of the third-party company Passbase (https://passbase.com) for the authentication of documents. identity and facial recognition (3D liveliness).

-Over13 proof, Over18 proof and Age Range proof: the issuer is the Web3 Digital Wallet company which uses the services of the Yoti company (https://yoti.com) to estimate the user's age using Artificial Intelligence and a photo of the user.

 ## Wallet creation